-The undergraduate degree in creative writing emphasizes knowledge and awareness of:
+The undergraduate degrees (major and minor) in creative writing emphasizes knowledge and awareness of:

 - literary works, including the genres of fiction, poetry, playwriting, and screenwriting, and the major texts of contemporary writers;